avodonosov/pocl/README.md

 proxy, which instruments their javascript code to record function invocations, we determined that in average web application only around 25-30 % of the javascript functions loaded into the browser are actually called at runtime.
+Tested it also with my web application http://testsheet.biz.
+This application uses very small amount of libraries, and I can invoke every application feature in UI.
+Around 50% of JS functions of testsheet.biz are invoked at run-time.

 ## Actually removing the unused code